 - Take a road trip to the Daintree Rainforest at Cape Tribulation via Port Douglas

-- Spend the day at Babinda Boulders, a swimming hole surrounded by dense rainforest.
-Or join this tour to explore here, plus the beautiful Wooroonooran Rainforest.
+- Spend the day in the Behana Canyon, a swimming hole surrounded by dense rainforest.
+Why not join this tour.

 - Eat and drink your way around some of the beautiful waterside restaurant and bars